pyeve/cerberus/docs/contribute.rst

 Building the HTML-documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To preview the rendered HTML-documentation you must intially install the
+To preview the rendered HTML-documentation you must initially install the
 documentation framework and a theme:

 .. code-block:: console